 Facelift: See "rhytidectomy."

 Fascia: A type of connective tissue used in lip augmentation to produce fuller lips.
 This product is made from human donor tissue.

 Freckle: A light or moderately brown spot that appears on the skin as a result of exposure to sunlight.
 Freckles are most common in people with fair complexions.

 Grafting: A procedure in which healthy skin or muscle is moved from one area of the body to another that's damaged by disease or injury.

 Hypodermis: The fatty layer of skin, home of sweat glands and fat and collagen cells.
+It is attached to the dermis by collagen and elastic fibers.
 The hypodermis is responsible for conserving your body's heat and protecting vital inner organs.